-Online Algorithms, Data Structures, Database Systems, Algorithmics.A slightly more detailed description is given below, and some impression can be obtained by checking my publication list, list of students, and list of courses.
+Online Algorithms, Data Structures, Database Systems, Algorithmics.A slightly more detailed description is given below, and some impression can be obtained by checking my publication list, list of students, list of courses, or full cv.

 Online AlgorithmsMy primary interest has been performance measures, including the accommodating function, relative worst order analysis, and advice complexity, but also classic competitive analysis and other measures.
 Along the way, I have worked with many concrete online problems, including bin packing call control, coloring, inventory management, k-server, list accessing, packet bundling (dynamic TCP acknowledgment), paging, scheduling, seat reservation, streaming, and unit clustering.
 I have considered many variations of these problems, including fair and unfair variants, dual versions, etc. A recent interest is online algorithms with advice.